Calculator · Excel + PDF

 2. Offer B — second contract offer, by component

-3. Assumptions — UK 2026/27 consultant pay rates (post-DDRB uplift), NHS pension tiers, on-call supplements
+3. Assumptions — UK 2026/27 consultant pay rates, NHS pension tiers, on-call supplements

-4. Comparison — side-by-side breakdown of the two offers, component by component
+4. Comparison — side-by-side breakdown of the two offers

 "Two consultant offers with the same headline basic salary can differ in total economic value by as much as 20% once on-call, additional PAs, pension uplift, and the discretionary elements of the job plan are properly accounted for.
 The headline figure is not the offer; it is one component of the offer.
 Reading the offer well means reading the components."